 I learned that spending time with that which you fear can change everything.

-That is why our very first episode is all about photographing bees.
+That is why our very first episode was all about photographing bees.
 I started with this one because it was the one show I was the most nervous (okay, terrified) to shoot.
 Some people are all “one with the bees.”
 I have always been, well, the exact opposite of that.
 I feel the hairs on the back of my neck rise up anytime I see a bee buzz nearby.
 So to put on a beekeeper’s suit and walk into the same space as 70,000 bees?
 Well, it was a full-on personal challenge.

 And this is where photography comes into play.
 Every time I photograph something or someone, I am struck by how beautiful they are, in so many ways.
 It’s actually my job to look for that beauty, which is one of the coolest parts of the work I love to do.